 In the 14 years I have lived in Thailand, I have eaten a huge number of Thai dishes.
 So many, in fact, I would guess I have probably eaten at least half of what Thailand has to offer.

-But my absolute favorite Thai dish, before I moved to Thailand and even after 14 years of living there, is laab gai (also often written as larb gai).
-A spicy Thai chicken salad that I could pretty much eat until it comes out of my ears.
-(And also laab moo, which is the same salad but made out of pork instead of chicken).
+But my absolute favorite Thai dish, before I moved to Thailand and even after 14 years of living here, is Thai Laab Gai (also often written as Larb Gai).
+It’s a spicy Thai chicken salad that I could pretty much eat until it comes out of my ears.
+(And also Laab Moo, which is the same salad but made out of pork instead of chicken).

-Laab gai is a northern Thai dish.
+Laab Gai is a northern Thai dish.
 It is also cheap to buy the ingredients for, incredibly easy to make, lovely and spicy and one of the most delicious dishes in Thailand.
+You will find it served in restaurants all over the world but, to me, none compare to the Laab Gai I buy in Bangkok.
+Or to the dish I make myself at home.

 - 300 g ground chicken